-The South West Biosciences Doctoral Training Partnership PhD is a fully-funded, four-year programme designed to provide training in cutting edge world-class bioscience and food security research skills.
-Linking these two research themes is a thorough training in numerical and systems based approaches.
+The South West Biosciences Doctoral Training Partnership PhD is a fully-funded, four-year programme designed to provide training in cutting edge world-class bioscience research skills, underpinned by training in numerical and systems based approaches.

 The SWBio DTP differs from most other bioscience doctoral training schemes in providing a hybrid scheme that combines the best of traditional project-focussed studies with a supporting but focussed taught first year with directed rotation projects.

 In the first year we aim to deliver a broad awareness of the fundamental research approaches in life sciences and how they could be applied to real-life situations.
 This is delivered through assessed taught units and rotation projects.
 Successful completion of the taught first year qualifies all students for an MRes exit route should this be required.

 You will be taught as a single cohort at a common location across the partnership, cultivating an environment of peer-to-peer learning and utilising the resources and expertise of each of the partners.